monolyth-php/disclosure/docs/advanced/sharing.md

 ## Forcing a new instance for each injection

 Sometimes, you might also want the inverse: an injected dependency that is in fact a new instance of a class.
-Just use the `Reinjector` trait instead of `Injector`:
+Just pass a second argument `$reinject = true` to the injector:

     <?php

     class Foo
     {
-        use Reinjector;
+        use Disclosure\Injector;

+        public function __construct()
+        {
+            $this->inject(function(Bar $bar) {}, true);
+            // $this->bar is now a _new_ Bar.
     }

-`Reinjector` exposes a `reinject` method that works exactly like `Injector::inject`, only the instances are new and shiny.
+When call with `true`, all injected instances are new and shiny.
 For classes without a constructor or with a constructor without (required) arguments, a new object is actually instantiated.
 When Disclosure detects it cannot safely instantiate, it uses a `clone` of the existing object instead (which is the next best thing).